-Solution s' is a neighbour of solution s if there exists a move m such that solution s' can be obtained from solution s by applying move m.
-All neighbours of a solution s form the neighbourhood V(s) of that solution $(V(s) = \{q : \exists m \text{ such that } q = m(s)\})$ .
+Solution s' is a neighbor of solution s if there exists a move m such that solution s' can be obtained from solution s by applying move m.
+All neighbors of a solution s form the neighborhood V(s) of that solution $(V(s) = \{q : \exists m \text{ such that } q = m(s)\})$ .

 The exploration algorithm is shown in Figure 5.
-The exploration starts from an initial solution, labelled also as the current solution (line 1) considered as the globally best solution so far (line 2).
+The exploration starts from an initial solution, labeled also as the current solution (line 1) considered as the globally best solution so far (line 2).
 The initial solution may be generated with a fast greedy algorithm or may be even randomly generated.
 The initial solution has typically a reduced impact (or no impact at all) on the quality of the final solution and on the convergence rate.
-This insensitivity to the initial solution is due to the diversification phase (explanation later in this Section) of Tabu Search and due to the fact that Tabu Search does not get stuck in local minima of the search space.
-These two properties ensure that unexplored parts of the search space are eventually explored by the Tabu Search heuristic.
+This insensitivity to the initial solution is because of the diversification phase (explanation later in this Section) of tabu search and the fact that tabu search does not get stuck in local minima of the search space.
+These two properties ensure that unexplored parts of the search space are eventually explored by the tabu search heuristic.